tgross/blog.0x74696d.com/content/posts/2021-09-26-embedded-wasm-shell.md

 Our state is a vector of integers, and the two functions we're going to expose to the shell are `add` to push another number onto the vector, and `sum` to total all the numbers we've seen so far.
-I'm intentionally punting on more complex objects for the moment, but we'll come back to that.
+I'm intentionally punting on more complex objects like strings for the moment, but we'll come back to that.

 ```rust
 impl State {